beginning of content

 Skin conditions can be caused by:

-Skin conditions can also occur due to problems with the immune system.
+Skin conditions can also occur due to problems with your immune system.
 Smoking, drinking alcohol, and some medicines may worsen your skin condition.

 Moles, lesions, and skin cancer